glorylo/Joyride/README.md

     }
 ```

-You then create a *LoginScreen* for both andriod and ios implementing the *ILogin* interface.
-Create a binding custom step to use the method to this interface like so:
+You then create a *LoginScreen* for both android and ios implementing the *ILogin* interface.
+Create a binding custom step to use the method to this interface like:

 ```csharp
    [Given(@"I login as user ""([^""]*)"" with password ""([^""]*)""")]